 10. What ever happened to Amoretti?

 (For those of you just joining us, Amoretti is the name of my design business.)
 Here’s what happened.
 I sold out.
 That’s a good problem – but I pulled the website down since everything is gone.
 Why haven’t I done more?
 Well . . .
 I’ll tell you.
 My kids got bigger.
 They have sports.
 And homework.
 And lives with issues which need to be talked about.
 And they need to have a mom who’s not glued to her computer upstairs, panicking about deadlines and telling the kids to save it for later.
 My kids need me in a different way now than they did back when I first launched my first collection while we were living in England and they were little tikes, some of whom still took naps.
 I also started teaching British Lit and Classical Lit at Logos School where all five of my kids are every day.
 I love it – because I see my kids in the halls, I work alongside their teachers, I know their friends, and I have a feel for what’s going on in their school lives.
 All of that together doesn’t leave much time for also being a one-woman clothing label.
 I figure that designing something or other will always be an option for me – there will still be fabric lines in the world.
 But my kids won’t always be this age – they won’t always need me like this.
 I’d hate to miss my kids’ childhood because I was too busy designing a clothing line for them.
-But even though I don’t have time to launch a complete new manufacturing run with all the attendant hoopla of financing and pattern-making and shipping and photography and website work, I can’t help but design things.
+But even though I don’t have time to launch a complete new manufacturing run with all the attendant hoopla of financing (that can be handled easily by implementing small business tax planning) and pattern-making and shipping and photography and website work, I can’t help but design things.
 In fact, not doing all that extra stuff has freed me up a bit to do more on the funky project end of things.
 My latest projects have been painting a design on my guest room floor, designing tiles for my mother-in-law’s bathroom, and designing fabric which I’m going to use to upholster an awesome antique couch which I found for free on the side of the road.
 All the stuff which we’re going to be covering in the seminar will be just as applicable to that kind of thing as it is to people who want to actually go into the world of design.

 11. When should we sign up?